Characterizing CPU-Induced Slowdowns in Multi-GPU LLM Inference: Background Motivation

 In modern LLM serving systems, the CPU is responsible for several latency-sensitive operations that directly influence end-to-end performance.
-As shown in Figure~\ref{fig:summary}, the CPU's job in LLM inference includes: \textbf{\textcircled{ {1}} processing and tokenizing input text}, \textbf{\textcircled{ {2}} managing HTTP request handling and scheduling}, and \textbf{\textcircled{ {3}} issuing GPU kernel launches} to sustain steady execution on the accelerators.
+As shown in \Cref{fig:summary}, the CPU's job in LLM inference includes: \textbf{\textcircled{ {1}} processing and tokenizing input text}, \textbf{\textcircled{ {2}} handling HTTP requests and scheduling them}, and \textbf{\textcircled{ {3}} issuing GPU kernel launches} to sustain steady execution on the accelerators.
 Although GPUs perform the bulk of the model's numerical computation, the CPU remains responsible for coordinating each step of computation, and limitations in these control-plane tasks can become the dominant bottleneck in multi-GPU inference.

-\textbf{\textcircled{ {1}} Tokenization} adds a significant amount of work to the CPU during LLM inference.
-As shown in Figure~\ref{fig:tokenization}, tokenization converts raw text strings into integer token IDs that the model can process~\cite{sennrich2016neural}.
-This process occurs at the beginning of every inference request for prompt processing, while the reverse operation (detokenization) converts generated token IDs back to text during output.
-The tokenizers apply subword segmentation algorithms, such as byte pair encoding (BPE)~\cite{sennrich2016neural} or SentencePiece~\cite{kudo2018sentencepiece}, which map segments to vocabulary entries and format the output as tensor inputs.
+\textbf{\textcircled{ {1}} Tokenization} adds substantial CPU work during LLM inference.
+As shown in \Cref{fig:tokenization}, tokenization converts raw text strings into integer token IDs that the model can process using subword segmentation algorithms such as byte pair encoding (BPE)~\cite{sennrich2016neural} or SentencePiece~\cite{kudo2018sentencepiece}.
+This process occurs at the beginning of every inference request for prompt processing.
 Tokenization consumes substantial CPU cycles, particularly for long prompts or batched requests, where preprocessing costs scale linearly with the input size.
 Because tokenization is a prerequisite to any LLM computation, it lies on the critical path and directly influences end-to-end latency.

 Widely used tokenizer implementations employ multiprocessing or multithreading to amortize the overhead of computationally intensive text processing.
-In particular, the HuggingFace Tokenizers library~\cite{hf-token} enables its Rust-based tokenizer to spawn multiple parallel threads by default, setting \texttt{TOKENIZERS\_PARALLELISM=true}.
-This design accelerates subword segmentation and Unicode parsing by utilizing several CPU cores, but it also increases contention when many requests are processed concurrently.
+In particular, the HuggingFace Tokenizers library~\cite{huggingface-tokenizers} enables its Rust-based tokenizer to spawn multiple parallel threads by default, with \texttt{TOKENIZERS\_PARALLELISM=true} as the default setting.